-The patient would need to be the recipient of a recent-prosthetic device or require adjustments to current prosthetic device to improve function.
-Surgical records would need to be supplied in support.
+The patient would need to be the recipient of a prosthetic device or require adjustments to current prosthetic device to improve function.

 97763 - Checkout for Orthotic/Prosthetic Use, Established Patient Definition

 Orthotic(s)/prosthetic(s) management and/or training, upper extremity or extremities, lower extremity or extremities, and/or trunk, subsequent orthotic(s)/prosthetic(s) encounter.